scuzzydude/asimov/asimov.md

 This involves placing the scoot on a board shun, basically kicking the Scoot out of the responsibility domain.
 Banished Scoot can still process their transactions, and may even transact with other banished scoot, and use proxies to interact with the value domain.

 It's important that banished scoot have full access to the protocol and tools.
-There is always the possibility that the banished behavior will change, or that Foundation policy would change, and the Scoot would be welcomed back.
+There is the possibility that the behavior will change, or that Foundation policy would change, and the Scoot would be welcomed back.

 ### Continentals (7)